Probing the nature of dark matter with accreted globular cluster streams: Summary and Conclusion

 While we have not run simulation to reproduce the complex morphologies of any specific observed stream, the confrontation of the measured properties of GD-1 and Jhelum streams (of likely accreted GC origin) with our simulations favour a scenario where these two streams were accreted inside {\it cored subhalos} (see Sec.~\ref{sec:comp_with_obs}, and Fig.~\ref{fig:Fig_comparison}).
 This tentative result implies that either CDM cusps of the `hypothesized' parent satellites of these streams were `heated up' by episodic star formation, or we are seeing evidence for physics beyond CDM.
 In particular, if the analysis of stellar populations and widths of these stellar streams indicate that their parent galaxies were ultra faint/classical dwarfs with DM masses $\simlt 10^{10} M_\odot$ (and $M_*/M_{\rm halo} \simlt10^{-3}$), then we are driven to consider physics beyond CDM; in these smaller galaxies, baryonic feedback has been found to be inadequate to convert cusps to cores in their inner regions.
 Since our simulations show that the physical and dynamical widths of streams change only by $\simlt 10\%$ over $8\Gyr$ or more, our novel approach allows us to even probe the density profiles of subhalos that might be partially or completely tidally dissolved by the MW galaxy at the present epoch.

 We have also discovered a novel mechanism for creating ``gaps'' in stellar streams (see Sec.~\ref{subsec:Gaps}).
 Once inside the host, the accreted stellar stream and the remnant of the parent subhalo move on very similar orbits and therefore have small relative velocities.
 This increases the chances that the remnant of the subhalo (inside which the GC was accreted), will impact the GC stream.
 Such impacts, while infrequent, can cause wide gaps to form in the stream.
+There is already some evidence suggesting that such mechanisms can create gaps and ``kinks'' in the streams of the MW halo \citep{Li2020_Atlas_Aliqa}.
 While low-velocity impacts don't form parallel ``spur'' features \citep{Bonaca_spur_2018}, however, such structures are easily produced in the pre-accretion phase of the evolution of accreted GC streams.
 The accretion framework therefore provides a new mechanism for the gap formation in streams of the MW, with DM subhalos of masses and concentrations consistent with CDM.
 In a future study we will explore whether one can quantitatively distinguish between the gaps arising due to random encounters with dark subhalos and encounters with the remnants of the cored vs. cuspy subhalos from which the streams originated.